gvwilson/sensibleadventures/nardica/nardica.md

 a tiny blue light blinked twice in the handle.

-Wales took a deep breath and lifted the inside out of the toolbox to reveal a secret compartment in the bottom.
+Wales took a deep breath and lifted the inside out of the toolbox to reveal a shallow compartment in the bottom.
-Nestled among the bits and pieces of tech hidden there lay half a dozen small cylinders, each one the size and shape of the last join on Iffy's little finger.
+Nestled among the bits and pieces of tech hidden there lay half a dozen small cylinders, each one the size and shape of the last joint on Iffy's little finger.
 Four empty holes showed where others had once been.
 Using his tweezers once again,
 Wales carefully plucked one of the cylinders from its resting place